-Members of the bargaining unit may voluntarily participate in any LifeScan exam that is provided to other PBA units.
-In order to participate, a member must notify the Director of Human Resources and Risk Management by email no later than July 1st of each year of this agreement.
-Should a member elect to participate, the following provisions will be in effect:
+Members of the bargaining unit may voluntarily participate in this exam process during years in which a member is not required to participate, pursuant to Section 1.(A) of this Article.

+(1) In order to voluntarily participate, a member must notify the Director of Human Resources and Risk Management by email no later than May 1st of each year of this agreement.